conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-Allows defining a custom Conan cache directory.
+Allows defining a custom base directory for Conan cache directory.
 Can be useful for concurrent builds under different users in CI, to retrieve and store per-project specific dependencies (useful for deployment, for example).
+Conan will generate the folder ``.conan`` under the custom base path.

 .. seealso::